Executive Editor, The New York Times

 Baquet has received the Peter Lisagor Award for Investigative Reporting, 1988; the Chicago Tribune’s William H. Jones Award for Investigative Reporting, 1987, 1988 and 1989, and numerous local and regional awards.

-Baquet majored in English at Columbia University.
+Baquet studied English at Columbia University.
 He and his wife, Dylan have one son, Ari.